Dibarra11/Election_Analysis/README.md

 ## Overview of Election Audit

 The project main focus was to perfom an election audit to find the following outcomes:
-- Total number of casted votes
-- Breakdown of counties participating in the election by
-  - Name of county
-  - Casted votes in county
-  - Percenatge of votes casted
- - Declare a winner in the election
-   - Winning vote count
-   - Winning percentage
- - Breakdown of candiates with
-   - Percentage of votes casted
-   - Total number of votes casted

 ## Results